qmk/qmk_firmware/keyboards/sofle/keyhive/readme.md

 * [Keyhive fork](https://github.com/keyhive/qmk_firmware) defined all of the board settings.

 # Supported Keymaps

+The keyhive schematic has been slightly modified compared to the open source sofle and not all keymaps are compatible.

+* **default**: Basic functionality, no rgb, no VIA.
-* [keyhive_via](../keymaps/keyhive_via/readme.md) - Includes special support for remapping encoders with VIA.
+* [keyhive_via](../keymaps/keyhive_via/readme.md) - Includes rgblighting and special support for remapping encoders with VIA.
-* Backwards compatibility for other keymaps is included but has not been tested.
+* **Other**: may work but backwards compatibility is not guaranteed or tested.

 # VIA Support
 As of 1.3.1, the VIA tool does not support Keyhive/Sofle V2 out of the box.